 - When you reach the bottom of the hill move out of the way quickly so the next group can go.
 Important to note here, you should always be looking to the top of the hill when walking past other lanes to prevent collisions.

-To ensure that your group will have access to the hill and all its lanes, you’re required to make a reservation ahead of time.
+To ensure that your group will have access to the Frisco Adventure Park tubing hill and all its lanes, reservations are required ahead of time.
 While walks-in can be accepted, it’s only if there is space still available.

-Once you’ve made your reservation, you’ll be asked to sign a participation waiver.
-Without this waiver, you will not be permitted to ride.
-You will also have to make the payment in full when booking your reservation.
+Once you’ve made your reservations, you’ll be asked to sign a participation waiver.
+Without this waiver, you will not be permitted to go down the Frisco Adventure Park tubing hill.
+You will also have to make the payment in full when booking your reservations.

-Discounts are available for Summit County and Frisco residents.
+Discounts are available for Summit County and Frisco, Colorado residents.
 You must bring proof of residency to access these discounts.

 Everyone has the option of paying either an hourly rate or a full day rate.